-One of Time Magazine's 100 Most Influential People
+One of Time Magazine's 100 Most Influential People in the World in 2009 and 2010. |

 I live a long way from Massachusetts, but Senates races have profound national implications.
 The presence of Elisabeth Warren in the race for the seat now held by Scott Brown strikes me as both remarkable and important.
 Remarkable because people with her capabilities often find other things to do in their 50s and 60s than protecting the rights of middle class consumers.
 Important because Elizabeth Warren knows her way around policy in a way that could make her one of the most effective first-term senators ever.